SebastianBocquet/pygtc/docs/index.rst

 **What is a Giant Triangle Confusogram?**

-A Giant-Triangle-Confusogram (GTC, aka triangle/corner plot) is a way of displaying the results of a Monte-Carlo Markov Chain (MCMC) sampling or similar analysis.
+A Giant-Triangle-Confusogram (GTC, aka triangle plot) is a way of displaying the results of a Monte-Carlo Markov Chain (MCMC) sampling or similar analysis.
 The recovered parameter constraints are displayed on a grid in which the diagonal shows the one-dimensional posteriors (and, optionally, priors) and